-The overall goal of our fellowship is to train our fellows to be superb academic clinicians and physician scientists in Pulmonary, Critical Care and Sleep medicine (PCCM) over a 36-month period of time and to prepare them for to be the next generation of leaders in academic pulmonary, critical care and sleep medicine.
+The overall goal of our fellowship is to train our fellows to be superb academic clinicians and physician scientists in Pulmonary and Critical Care medicine (PCCM) over a 36-month period of time and to prepare them for to be the next generation of leaders in academic pulmonary and critical care medicine.
 The fellows develop and hone their clinical skills in PCCM over 24-month period of time and pursue research endeavors for 12 months towards the later half of their fellowship.
 During all 36 months they participate in continuity pulmonary clinic and all divisional conferences.
 The goals, objectives and competencies vary with each year of training with graduated increased responsibility over the 36 months of fellowship.

 Pulmonary, Critical Care and Sleep Medicine Fellowship Program at The Mount Sinai Hospital